The transformation of religion in late modernity: the case of new Catholicism

 - Dr. Sam Goyvaerts (Liturgy, Sacraments, Liturgical Theology, Liturgical Movement, Catholic Tübingen School)

-- Dr. Kees de Groot (Sociology of religion, Practical theology, Spiritual care, Religion and economy, Religion and popular culture)
+- Prof. Kees de Groot (Sociology of religion, Practical theology, Spiritual care, Religion and economy, Religion and popular culture)

 - Dr. Joost Hengstmengel (economics, philosophy, theology, history of economic thought, philosophy of economics)